erik-adelbert/aoc/2025/README.md

 Today's challenge presents a path propagation problem that I solved using [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming) principles.
 The algorithm tracks how paths split and multiply as they traverse the grid from top to bottom.

 The [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/7/aoc7.go) adheres to the narrative: It *simulates* paths starting from position 'S' and splitting at each '^' character encountered.
 When a path hits a '^', it disappears and creates two new paths at adjacent positions (left and right).
 The code strictly does that and then Part 1 counts the total number of splits that occur, while Part 2 sums all active paths remaining at the end.

-An optimization filters the input to only process lines containing '^' or 'S' characters, reducing the effective number of rows that need processing.

 The algorithm runs with `O(n)` time complexity, where *n* is the number of grid cells.
 Each row is processed exactly once, and for each row, we iterate through all possible path positions.
 The space complexity is `O(w)` for the paths array were *w* is the grid width, making it quite memory-efficient.